JDECOMBE/GLSandbox/README.md

 # GLSandbox

-This repository is used to try out stuff using OpenGL..
+This repository is used to try out stuff using OpenGL.

-You can switch between projects in the Program.cs file.
-Each project is referred as a "Game".
+You can switch between projects using build configurations.
+Each project use a specific build configuration specified in the project description below.
+They are by default built with optimizations.

+Use `ESC` at any time to close the window.

 ## BatchRenderingGame